rizkyilhampra/nvim-config/README.md

 # Aquila's Neovim Configuration
 My personal neovim configuration written from scratch (of course, with stolen other neovim configuration from somewhere).
 I use this with my workflow and/or environment, see [Aquila's Dotfiles](https://github.com/rizkyilhampra/dotfilesv2).
-Currently is configured well with PHP/Laravel development (yes, i mainly use 'php is dead' language).
-Let see if i'm moved focus to another language/framework, i will update my writing here (if i'm not lazy too).

 ![screenshot](./src/2024-03-15-221218_hyprshot.png)
 ![screenshot-2](./src/2024-03-16-051038_hyprshot.png)